Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

 ## Configure a custom URL for a component

-When an organization administrator adds custom domains for specific environments, developers can request any available custom domain to configure a custom URL for a component in a specific environment.
+When an organization administrator adds custom domains for specific environments, developers can use any available custom domain to configure a custom URL for a component in a specific environment.

-### Request a custom URL for a component
+### Add a custom URL to a component

-To request a custom URL for your component, follow the steps given below:
+To add a custom URL for your component, follow the steps given below:

 !!! info "Note"
-     Before you request a custom domain for a specific environment, ensure that the component is deployed to that environment.
+     Before you add a custom domain for a specific environment, ensure that the component is deployed to that environment.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the **Component Listing** pane, click on the component for which you want to customize the URL.